A generation ago, Australians raised chickens for their eggs. Cockerals and spent layers were culled for their meat; thus it was an occasional treat.

 Support local farmers and eat delicious fresh food to boot!
 Check our other directories: milk, eggs, pork, fruit and vegetables, garlic, turkeys and chickens.

 Contribute: Do you know a farm that should be here?
 Email info AT flavourcrusader DOT com for inclusion.
+The next scheduled update is June 2020.
 Learn more about the directories.

 Arden Farm, Orange